Poison Prevention Week is a great time to do some serious spring cleaning

 By Mary Wade Burnside

-Either way, it’s never a bad idea to go through your home and check what items could be harmful to any residents, especially youngsters and pets, and what you can do about it.
+But even if you don’t have any sweeping home makeover plans, it’s never a bad idea to go through your home and check what items could be harmful to any residents, especially youngsters and pets, and what you can do about it.

-In 2019, according to the National Capital Poison Center the 55 poison control centers in the United States provided telephone guidance for more than 2.1 million human poison exposures.
+And in 2019, according to the National Capital Poison Center the 55 poison control centers in the United States provided telephone guidance for more than 2.1 million human poison exposures.
 Broken down, that’s:

 • 6.4 poison exposures per 1,000 population